projetmooc/edx-platform/docs/en_us/course_authors/source/common_problems.rst

 Common Problems
 ############################

 *Common problems* are typical problems such as multiple choice problems and other problems whose answers are simple for students to select or enter.
 You can create all of these problems using the Simple Editor in Studio.
 You don't have to use XML or switch to the Advanced Editor.
+(However, this section also provides sample XML code for these problems in the Advanced Editor.)

 The following are the common problem types in Studio: